napari/docs/docs/naps/7-key-binding-dispatch.md

     - `meta meta` is **invalid** because both parts are single modifiers

-The proposal restricts modifier keys being used without a base key, except in the case of a single modifier key used in isolation.
+The proposal restricts modifier keys being used without a base key, except in the case of a single modifier key used in isolation, which is allowed for users.
 We decided to allow this as the use cases were compelling, for example binding `shift` to make a labels layer invisible during press and visible on release.
+Napari and plugins will not be able to use single modifier keybindings but we are open to reconsideration of this for plugins, given demand.
 Ultimately we felt this compromise would provide enough user flexibility while cutting down on any unnecessary complexities.